-- 5.4 Matters raised and tabled at all meetings shall be decided by a majority of votes of the members. - 5.5 A resolution in writing, signed by all the members shall be as valid and effective as if it had been deliberated and decided upon at a meeting of the Audit Committee. - 5.6 Proceedings of all meetings held and resolutions passed as referred to in Paragraph 5.5 above shall be recorded by the Secretary and kept at the Company's registered office. - 5.7 Every member of the Board shall have the right at any time to inspect the minutes of all meetings held and resolutions passed by the Audit Committee and the reports submitted thereat. - 5.8 The External Auditors and Internal Auditors shall have the right to appear and be heard at any meeting and shall appear before the Audit Committee when so required by the Audit Committee. - 5.9 Upon the request of the External Auditors or Internal Auditors, the Chairman shall convene a meeting to consider any matters the External Auditors or Internal Auditors believe should be brought to the attention of the Directors or shareholders of the Company. - 5.10 The Audit Committee shall function independently of the other Directors and officers of the Company or the Group.
+- 5.5 A resolution in writing, signed by all the members shall be as valid and effective as if it had been deliberated and decided upon at a meeting of the Audit Committee. - 5.6 Proceedings of all meetings held and resolutions passed as referred to in Paragraph 5.5 above shall be recorded by the Secretary and kept at the Company's registered office. - 5.7 Every member of the Board shall have the right at any time to inspect the minutes of all meetings held and resolutions passed by the Audit Committee and the reports submitted thereat. - 5.8 The External Auditors and Internal Auditors shall have the right to appear and be heard at any meeting and shall appear before the Audit Committee when so required by the Audit Committee. - 5.9 Upon the request of the External Auditors or Internal Auditors, the Chairman shall convene a meeting to consider any matters the External Auditors or Internal Auditors believe should be brought to the attention of the Directors or shareholders of the Company. - 5.10 The Audit Committee shall function independently of the other Directors and officers of the Company or the Group.
 Such other Directors or officers may attend any particular Audit Committee meeting only at the Audit Committee's invitation, specific to the relevant meeting. - 5.11 The Audit Committee shall meet with the External Auditors at least twice in a financial year without the presence of any executive board member of the Company or the Management.